Nicholasglim/r_projects/Report.md

 ---

-## 2. Regression: Concrete Compressive Strength Prediction

-**Problem Description:** This showcase uses regression techniques to predict concrete compressive strength based on various components in the concrete mixture, such as cement, water, slag, and aggregates, as well as the age of the concrete.

-**Introduction:** Concrete is a fundamental material in construction, essential in buildings, bridges, and even historical landmarks.
-The dataset consists of the dependent variable: concrete compressive strength, and eight independent variables: cement, blast furnace slag, fly ash, water, superplasticizer, coarse aggregate, fine aggregate, and age.
-Compressive strength of concrete is a non-linear function of both the age and the constituent ingredients.
-During hydration, the mixture reacts with water, gaining strength rapidly at first, then gradually over time.

-**Impact:** By using machine learning, the formulation of concrete can be optimized with data and statistics to enhance strength and durability, reduce costs, minimize environmental impact, and improve construction practices beyond traditional testing methods.

----

-## 3. Classification: Heart Disease Prediction

-**Problem Description:** This showcase uses classification methods to predict the likelihood of heart disease based on various health indicators, such as age, cholesterol levels, blood pressure, and other key factors

-**Introduction:** Cardiovascular disease is the leading cause of death globally, with nearly one-third of all deaths attributed to it.
-The dataset includes 11 independent variables: age, sex, chest pain type, resting blood pressure, cholesterol, fasting blood sugar, resting ECG, max heart rate, exercise angina, old peak, and ST slope, with the dependent variable being the presence or absence of heart disease.

-**Impact:** Through machine learning algorithms, early detection of heart disease can be streamlined, helping doctors and healthcare professionals identify at-risk patients and take timely preventive or remedial action.
-This could enhance healthcare outcomes and reduce the overall burden of cardiovascular disease.

 ### Principal Component Analysis (PCA)
 The dataset used is Abalone dataset which seeks to identify the age of abalones by the number of rings using physical measurements.
 With a mean correlation of 0.9, the abalone dataset is suitable to use PCA for unsupervised learning.
 <img src="https://github.com/user-attachments/assets/bcaa735a-601f-432b-b610-68593b1573af" alt="image" width="1000"/>